jannae/jekyll-processing-plugin/README.md

 ## TODOS:

-- This does not support more than one .pde file.
+- This does not support more than one .pde file to a project.
 Should it?
 Maybe yes?
 - Width and height should input widthxheight (e.g., 640x480)